ccubed/UGS/readme.md

 	pull it into the main repository would be even better.
 That way everyone can have access to the new system.

+5)	Why are there blank lines above and below all this code?

+	So the code pretty much assumes the existence of a [header()] and [footer()].
+It's nice if the [header()] also accepts text like so: [header(Hi)].
+As long as you have one of these then you should be good.
+I don't think it's too much to ask for since I haven't yet stumbled upon a game that doesn't have a built in header/footer.
+That's a pretty common feature now-a-days.

 Copyright (C) 2014  Charles C Click

 This program is free software: you can redistribute it and/or modify